-Right now, 53% of American adults cannot read past the sixth-grade level.
-On the math front, 61% of our adults cannot solve two-step math questions with whole numbers.
+Right now, 33% of American adults cannot read past the sixth-grade level.
+On the math front, 32% of our adults nationwide cannot solve two-step calculations with whole numbers – a fourth-grade skill.

-In other words, over half our nation’s adults – who buy homes, hold jobs and care for dependents – are operating cognitively like ten-year-old kids.
+In other words, a third of our nation’s adults – who buy homes, hold jobs and care for dependents – are operating with a nine-year-old’s math skills.

 Fun Factor is the “third child” of Bedtime Math.
 Launched by Laura Overdeck in 2012, Bedtime Math gives kids playful nightly math problems to do with their families, on topics ranging from flamingos to pillow forts to wacky world records.
 Within weeks the blog had tens of thousands of regular users, but immediately parents and educators asked, “Do you have hands-on activities, too?”
 There was a hunger for tangible, real-life math.